bem-site/bem-method/method/naming-convention/naming-convention.en.md

 `_available`

 This style is characterized by the absence of a block or element name before a modifier.
-Such a scheme puts limitations on the use of [mixes](../key-concepts/key-concepts.en.md#Mix), as it makes it impossible to determine what block a modifier belongs to.
+Such a scheme puts limitations on the use of [mixes](../key-concepts/key-concepts.en.md#Mix), as it makes it impossible to determine what block or element a modifier belongs to.

 Which style to choose
 ---------------------